 Meal With Friends

 Cannelloni is ideal for an informal Saturday night dinner with friends – or the family.
-Whenever you decide to have it – it is not the best supper when you want to make a mela in a hurry – so lets just call this slow food – but not so slow it is over complicated.
+Whenever you decide to have it – it is not the best supper when you want to make a meal in a hurry – so lets just call this slow food – but not so slow it is over complicated.
 This particular recipe avoids any cooking of a cheese sauce since it uses ricotta cheese instead.

 It is of course in many ways similar to lasagna and yet it tastes different.
 Some might ask what is the point of different pasta shapes when it is all made out of the same stuff.
-However the different shapes do make a difference.

 For this recipe I decided to try something a little different from the other pasta dishes I have made and away from the standard cannelloni recipe.
 It also means you don’t have a cheese sauce to make – but just pour chopped tomatoes tomato and ricotta over the prepared cannelloni.

 There is quite a lot of vegetable chopping.
-I don;t know about you but I find slicing and chopping up vegetables is often a pleasent experience – especially if they have come from your garden or a loved local grower!
+I don’t know about you but I find slicing and chopping up vegetables is often a pleasant experience – especially if they have come from your garden or a loved local grower!
 But even if they have come from the supermarket it is still wonderful spending a few minutes with nature’s essential produce.
 After all where would be without it?

 I hope you enjoy this recipe.
 Do drop by and let me know what you think and of any variations you have tried.